geektechniquestudios/InfinityStack/README.md

 ## [Watch a video demo here](https://youtu.be/jPKpmKMpYws)

-You can play it out on the [Google Play Store](https://play.google.com/store/apps/details?id=com.GeekTechnique.InfinityStack)
+You can play it on the [Google Play Store](https://play.google.com/store/apps/details?id=com.GeekTechnique.InfinityStack)

 ![](StackDemo.png)